LabOnoM/LabOnoM.github.io/_posts/2025-06-15-Everything-you-shall-know-when-using-ΔΔCt-method-in-qPCR.md

 This is interesting, because our above steps show something like below:
 $$\frac{\cancel{Geometric\_Mean}[Sample]}{Arithmetic\_Mean[\cancel{Geometric\_Mean}[Sample]]} = \frac{Sample}{Arithmetic\_Mean[Sample]} \tag{6}$$
-## Geometric mean vs Arithmetic mean
+## 4. Geometric mean vs Arithmetic mean

-### Reason for using geometric mean normalization
+###  4.1 When shall we use geometric mean for reporting

 Many tutorials and textbooks state that qPCR results often follow a **log-normal distribution**, and therefore recommend applying a log₂ transformation (e.g., for t-tests or ANOVA).
 However, when using the ΔΔCt method, the log₂ transformation is already embedded in the calculation: